What is involved in English GCSE studies?

 What do the students learn?

-To succeed in English, most students need to improve:
+To succeed in English, students must improve:

 • their ability to analyse language and structure

-• their own essay writing skills
+• their essay writing skills

 Ruth has an enhanced DBS certificate, a first aid qualification and a safeguarding certificate.